-Sober Living – Essentially the same thing as a group home or sober house, a residential treatment center whose main objective is to help the newly sober avoid relapse.
+Sober Living – Essentially the same thing as a group home or sober house, a sober living’s purpose is to offer sober housing with oversight and constant support in order to help the newly sober avoid relapse while they are not in day treatment.
 Since these homes are often not run by a licensed professional, the level of quality care will vary.
 Many of these homes have been criticized, so do your research before you choose one.
 Check out our List of Sober Livings to find a great fit for you!

 Psychotherapy – This can be a big part of treating a dual diagnosis patient effectively.
-More specifically, cognitive behavioral therapy teaches people how to cope with and alter ineffective thinking patterns.
+More specifically, cognitive behavioral therapy and dialectical behavioral therapy teaches people how to cope with and alter ineffective thinking patterns.

 Self-help & Support Groups – The feeling of dual diagnosis is one that is challenging and isolating.
 In support groups, members can share frustrations and celebrate achievements.
 People with dual diagnosis can find others with the same affliction and receive referrals for specialists as well as recovery tips from peers.
 In a support group, everybody has the same goal: to get better.
 This kind of setting will provide individuals with a clean space that can support the growth of healthy relationships.

 We Work with Most Insurance